sandhyaparna/Data-Science/Modeling/Outliers & Influential Observations.md

 ### Identify - More in the link
 * Box plot / Histograms
+* Beyond the range of -1.5 x IQR to 1.5 x IQR
+* Out of range of 5th and 95th percentile
-* Student Residuals / Z-score
+* Student Residuals / Z-score - 3 or more standard deviation away from mean
+* Mahalanobis’ distance
+* Cook’s Distance plot - Residuals vs Leverage Plot
 * Cook’s D Bar Plot
 * Cook’s D Chart
 * DFBETAs Panel